mattrips/scratchPad/Protocol Conformance.md

 [test harness to ensure desired protocol conformance]

 ## Selection of Protocol Conformance
-At the point where a protocol requirement is accessed on a conforming type, there may exist more than one protocol to which the type
+At the point where a protocol requirement is accessed on a conforming type, there may exist more than one protocol to which the type conforms that carries the ability to access the protocol requirement.
+Typically, th

+Single possibility case...